Reporting a concern

 If you are concerned about a child or young person, you should speak to someone.

-If you have general concerns about a child's wellbeing, you should speak to the 'Named Person' - for a child who is not of school age this would be the Health Visitor or the Head Teacher of the child's school.
+If you have general concerns about a child's wellbeing, you should speak to the 'Named Person' - for a child who is not of school age this would be the Health Visitor or the Head Teacher of the child's school, or their allocated social worker if they have one.
 If you are not sure who the 'Named Person' is, or you have more serious or urgent concern you should contact the following numbers:

 South Ayrshire Councils Children and Families Social Work on 01292 288645 (option 1) or email the InitialResponseTeam@south-ayrshire.gov.uk